Porsche Formula E Team: 2023–2024 season

-Porsche has retained their driver lineup of Wehrlein and Félix da Costa.
-The team has performed well throughout the season, with 7 victories shared between Wehrlein and Félix da Costa.
-Jaguar Racing and their drivers Mitch Evans and Nick Cassidy were their biggest title rivals.
-While Wehrlein clinched the Drivers' title, Porsche fell behind Jaguar in both Teams' Championship and Manufacturers' Trophy.
+Porsche retained their driver lineup of Pascal Wehrlein and António Félix da Costa.
+The team performed strongly throughout the season, with seven victories shared between the two drivers.
+Their primary title rivals were Jaguar Racing, represented by Mitch Evans and Nick Cassidy.
+Although Wehrlein clinched the Drivers' Championship, Porsche finished behind Jaguar in both the Teams' Championship and Manufacturers' Trophy.

 2024–2025 season

-Both drivers are retained in season 11, while Wehrlein entered the season as the defending champion.

-Despite the team had only one victory at the Miami ePrix from Wehrlein, Posche clinched both Teams' and Manufacturers' Championships.
+Both Félix da Costa and Wehrlein were retained for Season 11, with Wehrlein entering the season as the defending Drivers' Champion.
+Despite recording only one race victory, at the 2025 Miami ePrix by Wehrlein, Porsche clinched both Teams' and Manufacturers' Championships.

+2025–2026 season

+Nico Müller joined the team for Season 12, replacing Félix da Costa, who left the team to join Jaguar Racing.